Henry Herbert, 1st Baron Herbert of Chirbury

 Henry Herbert, 1st Baron Herbert of Chirbury (24 July 1654 – 22 January 1709) was an English politician who sat in the House of Commons at various times between 1677 and 1694 when he became Baron Herbert of Chirbury.

 Herbert was the son of Sir Henry Herbert, Master of Revels to Charles I and Charles II.
 He inherited the manor of Ribbesford (near Bewdley) on the death of his father.
 Like his father he served as Member of Parliament for Bewdley, from 1677 to 1679, for Worcester in Charles II's last Parliament and again for Bewdley from 1689 to 1694.
 In the latter year, the title Baron Herbert of Chirbury, which had become extinct on the death of his cousin Henry Herbert, 4th Baron Herbert of Chirbury in 1691, was revived for him.
+In 1697 he was Captain of a Troop of Horse in the Worcestershire Militia.